Population health survey

 Auckland University researchers have conducted a pilot eye health survey and community eye exams in east-central Auckland, uncovering significant unmet need and serious eye disorders, including retinal tears and severe cataracts.
 Read the full story in the...

 This multi-disciplinary project is a collaboration between researchers and health professionals across optometry, audiology, and beyond.
-Some of our key team members involved in this project include:
+Some of our collaborators involved in this project include:

 School of Population Health, The University of Auckland: